VIDEO: “We’ve created a distillery – what can YOUR community create?”

 This led to a vision – to develop a whisky distillery for his town of Dingwell.
 Whisky distilling is historic to the area and John saw this as a great way to create local jobs, increase tourism – and to put Dingwall back on the map.
 John found it easy to galvanize support for the idea from fellow local people and together they formed a co-op in 2016 and they launched a 'community share offer' that same year.

-Incredibly, some 3,000 people, from across the region and beyond, raised an incredible £2.6 million which enabled the planning and development of GlenWyvs distillery – the world’s first community-owned distillery.
+Incredibly, some 3,000 people, from across the region and beyond, raised an incredible £2.6 million which enabled the planning and development of GlenWyivs distillery – the world’s first community-owned distillery.

 Getting over the finishing line...

 In 2017, when building of the distillery commenced, GlenWyvis realised it would still need money in order to complete the building and launch the successfully launch the distillery.
-Rather than borrow money and start to incur expensive debts, the co-op’s board one again decided to launch a community share offer – this time an open share offer, one of the world’s first, meaning there is no deadline to invest.
+Rather than borrow money and start to incur expensive debts, the co-op’s board one again decided to launch a community share offer – this time an open share offer, one of the world’s first, meaning there is no deadline to invest and they have now raised over £1 million.

 John McKenzie explains: